Prag8855/aab/content/guides/housing-scams.md

 ### Landlord does not return the deposit

 After you [move out](/guides/moving-out), the landlord must return your [deposit](/glossary/Kaution).
-It can take up to 6 months.
+It often takes up to 6 months.
+It can take up to 12 months.

-The landlord can only use your deposit to repair damage that you caused.
-It must pay for the exact cost of the damages.
-The landlord must give you an itemised invoice of the repairs.
-You can also do the repairs yourself.
-They can't use the deposit to punish you or fine you.
+The landlord can only use your deposit to repair damages that you caused.
+You must only pay for the exact cost of the damages.
+Your landlord can't use your deposit to punish you or fine you.
+They must give you an itemised invoice of the repairs that they did.
+You must have the option to make the repairs yourself.

 **[How to get your deposit back ➞](/guides/mietkaution#how-to-get-your-kaution-back)**